 This requires cross-functional support from across your organisation to collect as many use-cases as possible.
 Analyse your current methods, time spent, effort, costs and risks against those of utilising drone technologies to accomplish at least the same output; or a blend of both to accomplish your requirements.

-My advice is to always follow the data to qualify and quantify the value proposition for your organisation or business.
+Our advice is to follow the data to properly qualify and quantify the value proposition of drones for your organisation or business.

 So, you’ve followed Rule 1 and it makes sense to explore this further.